sebastian-meier/dgfk-kommission-forschung/en/events/eurocarto2022.md

 - Robert Roth, University of Wisconsin-Madison
 - Katarzyna Słomska-Przech, Tadeusz Manteuffel Institute of History, Polish Academy of Sciences

-The workshop is supported by the ICA's [UX Commission](https://use.icaci.org/) and the DGfK's Reserch Commission.
+The workshop is supported by the ICA's [UX Commission](https://use.icaci.org/) and the DGfK's Research Commission.

 ### Code of Conduct
 This workshop is specifically for young scientists.
 Young scientists with diverse backgrounds, in different stages of their careers and different perspectives.
 The workshop should provide a safe space for knowledge exchange, discussions and learning from one another.
 We wish for respectful and thoughtful interactions throughout the event.